 Lower back pain

-The lower back continues off from the upper back and contains what are known as the lumbar vertebrae.
+The lower back continues off from the upper back and contains what is known as the lumbar vertebrae.
 We have 5 of them and doctors will refer to this region as L1 to L5.
 The importance of the lumbar spine is to support the weight of the torso, upper limbs and head, it allows us to bend back and forth, protects the spinal cord, and helps absorb shock from activities such as jumping or bearing weight.

 What can lower back pain lead to?